Week 3 - Ingesting and Validating Data

 </aside>

-Parquet is a columnar file format designed for efficient storage and fast analytics.
+Parquet is a columnar storage file format designed for efficient storage and fast analytics.
 It stores data by column rather than by row, which makes it much faster for queries that only need a few columns from a large dataset.

 | Feature | CSV | JSON | Parquet |